John Edwards (singer)

-Jonathan Edwards (born December 25, 1944), professionally known as John Edwards, is an American soul singer who had a moderately successful solo career before becoming lead singer of The Spinners between 1977 and 2000.
+Jonathan Edwards (December 25, 1944 – May 9, 2025) was an American soul singer who had a moderately successful solo career before becoming lead singer of the Spinners between 1977 and 2000.

-Biography
+Life and career

-Born in St Louis, Missouri, Edwards began his musical career by singing in clubs while stationed in Germany when in the US Army.
-After returning to live in Duluth, Georgia, he appeared on bills with Wilson Pickett, and James and Bobby Purify, before moving to Chicago in the late 1960s.
+Born in St. Louis, Missouri, Edwards began his musical career by singing in clubs while stationed in Germany when in the United States Army.
+After returning to live in Duluth, Georgia, he appeared on bills with Wilson Pickett, and James & Bobby Purify, before moving to Chicago in the late 1960s.
 There he met Curtis Mayfield, who introduced Edwards to producer Jo Armstead at Weis Records.
 He recorded several singles for the label before moving to Bell Records in 1972, and then to the Atlanta-based Aware label the following year.
 Produced by Floyd Smith, Edwards first achieved chart success when "Stop This Merry-Go-Round" reached number 45 on the Billboard R&B chart in 1973.
 He followed it up with "Messing Up A Good Thing" and a self-titled album, and then his most successful record, "Careful Man", produced by Smith and written by Jimmy Lewis, which reached number 8 on the R&B chart in 1974.
 It was followed by "Vanishing Love", which also made the R&B chart.